Abinesh-Mathivanan/building-llm-from-scratch/README.md

-2. **chapters/Chapter 3 - Self Attention/**: This directory contains the code for implementing different self-attention mechanisms.
+2. **Chapter 3 - Self Attention**: This directory contains the code for implementing different self-attention mechanisms.
     - **simpleAttention.py**: Implements a basic attention mechanism by calculating attention scores and context vectors.
     - **trainableAttention.py**: Introduces the concept of weight matrices (Query, Key, Value) to efficiently compute context vectors.
     - **pyTorchAttention.py**: Implements self-attention using PyTorch's linear layers and a class-based approach.